Skip to content

 —What You Can Do—

 We need all lawmakers to understand how much money NIH currently wastes.
-Please send a polite e-mail to your members of Congress urging them to mandate that NIH stop throwing away taxpayer money on cruel, useless animal experiments and instead focus on modern, non-animal research methods.
+Please sign our petition to your members of Congress urging them to introduce legislation enacting Research Modernization NOW which would mandate that NIH stop throwing away taxpayer money on cruel, useless experiments on animals and instead focus on modern, non-animal research methods.

 All fields in bold are mandatory.